cyberhardt/Kino/README.md

 This program works on Windows 10, and most likely on 7/8/11 as well but I can't be 100% sure.

-The program is very lightweight, using around 13 MB of RAM.
+The program is very lightweight, consuming around 13 MB of RAM.

-Not sure what the building instructions are, I'll ask the developer about it.
+Not sure what the building instructions are, I'll ask the developer about it - same for the license.

 Screenshots: